Resources

 Pennsylvania Resources Council

-Check out what the Western part of our state is up to.
 PRC hosts programming for schools and individuals interested in the correct way to recycle through the city, where glass and other difficult to recycle items can go, and so much more.

 Michael Brothers Hauling & Recycling